vnazarko/mqtt_tracker/README.md

 # mqtt_tracker

-Here's the translated version of your documentation:

----

 **This documentation is intended for those who want to add their own widgets.
 If you're not planning to modify my project yet, you can simply download the APK and leave :).**

 Creating a widget: